Udoka-AM/Quicknode/README.md

    ```

 2. **Limited Access to Developer Resources**:
    QuickNode provides extensive documentation and support.
-Utilize their learning resources, and join developer communities for knowledge sharing.
+Utilise their learning resources and join developer communities for knowledge sharing.

 3. **Power Outages**:
    Implement state management and data persistence in your applications to handle unexpected disconnections: